meesterkurt/joyofprofessionallearning/products/index.md

 title: Products by the Joy of PL
 permalink: /products/
 img: products/products-hero
-subtext: Enhance your learning experience with these unique hands on products and activities that activate wonder and play.
+subtext: Enhance your learning experience with these unique hand made products that activate wonder and play.
 ---

 <section id="books">